 Dick, Kerr's Ladies played to collect funds for wartime charities. £600 was raised from their Christmas Day match, a considerable sum at the time.
 The club became so successful that they poached players from other teams and were soon playing games across England, Wales and Scotland.

 They continued to do so after the war, with the money raised going to injured ex-servicemen.
 In March 1919, 35,000 people were in attendance for a game in Newcastle.
-They also played a series against a visiting French women's side – with 25,000 turning out to see them win the opening game 2-0 – and travelled across the Channel for a return tour in the autumn of 1920.
+They also played a visiting French women's side –with 25,000 turning out to see them win the opening game 2-0 – and travelled across the Channel for a return tour in the autumn of 1920.
 By this time there were around 150 women's teams in England.

 In 1921 the Dick, Kerr's squad played 67 games in front of around 900,000 people, with demand so high that they had to turn down 120 invitations for games.
 It was this year, however, that changed the course of women's football in Britain.